MeridianGH/suitbot/README.md

 ```

 ### Heroku
-It is also possible to install and run the bot in Heroku.\
+It is also possible to install and run the bot in Heroku.
-Replace the domain in `dashboard.js` with the domain of you Heroku app.\
+- Replace the domain in `dashboard.js` with the domain of you Heroku app.
+- Replace `http://localhost/callback` in your Discord Application Redirects with `http://yourHerokuDomain/callback`
-Add your fork of this repository as a GitHub source, add the buildpacks listed below and place your config information with their respective names in the config vars.
+- Add your fork of this repository as a GitHub source, add the buildpacks listed below and place your config information with their respective names in the config vars.
 ```
 heroku/nodejs
 https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest